ChanGuanYu/COVID-Testing-Registration-System/README.md

-# COVID-Testing-System
+# COVID-Testing-Registration-System
-A desktop application that utilises a web service to store and manage resources for the COVID Testing System.
+A desktop application that utilises a web service to store and manage resources for the COVID Testing Registration System.